0xarthurxyz/mockapi/README.md

 npm start
 ```

+To terminate the mock API server, press `Ctrl + C` in your terminal.

-You should see a similar output in your terminal:
+If you're API server is running correctly, you should see a similar output in your terminal:

 ```zsh
 > apitest@1.0.0 start